joeldodson/jsonloggeriso8601datetime/README.md

 jlidtDefaultConfig has already been described.  jlidtExample.py uses jsonloggeriso8601datetime with its default config.
 You can run that to determine if the default config is sufficient.
-It's currently set to DEBUG for both the  console and file loggers.
+As noted above, it's currently set to INFO for both the  console and file loggers and changeable using environment variables.
-I might change that.

 ## Wrapping It Up